tiktuk/nts-radio-cli/README.md

 Available options:
 - No options: Lists all available mixtapes with their descriptions
-- `--url`: Shows the stream URLs for all mixtapes
+- `--url`: Shows a simplified table with titles, aliases, and stream URLs
 - `--play <name>`: Plays the specified mixtape using mpv (must have mpv installed)

 ### Disable Colors